-Secondhand smoke has a marked effect on the health of infants and children.
-They are more vulnerable than adults because they are still developing physically and generally have higher breathing rates, which means they may inhale greater quantities of secondhand smoke than do adults.
+Secondhand smoke negatively impacts the health of infants and children.
+Because children are developing physically and have higher breathing rates, they may inhale greater quantities of secondhand smoke than do adults.

 SECONDHAND SMOKE & PETS

 There’s ample scientific evidence to suggest that secondhand cigarette smoke can cause cancer in companion animals.
-And pets don’t just inhale smoke; the smoke particles are also trapped in their fur and ingested when they groom themselves with their tongues.
+Pets don’t just inhale smoke; the smoke particles are also trapped in their fur and ingested when they groom themselves with their tongues.

 Thirdhand smoke is the chemical residue left behind after smoking.
 It can stick such things as carpets, walls, clothing and vehicle upholstery for years.
 When an a person comes into contact with those toxins, they transfer.